norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 Recall that employment is a categorical variable, and all the coefficient estimates shown are the effect of being in that income category has on depression _compared to_ being employed full time.
 For example, the coefficient for PT employment is greater than zero, so they have a higher CESD score compared to someone who is fully employed.

 But what about employment status overall?
 Not all employment categories are significantly different from FT status.
-To test that employment status affects CESD we need to do a global test that all $\beta$'s are 0.
+To test that employment status affects CESD we need to do a global test that all $\beta$'s related to employment status are 0.

 $H_{0}: \beta_{3} = \beta_{4} = \beta_{5} = \beta_{6} = \beta_{7} = \beta_{8} = 0$
 $H_{A}$: At least one $\beta_{j}$ is not 0.